 Do you like to camp but don't like hauling your tent and setting it up?
-Would you like to sleep in a sturdy, spacious tent with a floor?
-Clear Lake Campground has the perfect solution.
+Would you like to sleep in a sturdy, spacious tent with a floor and cots?
+Clear Lake Campground has the perfect glamping solution.

-Our 3 large canvas tent vacation rentals sleep 4 people.
-They're already set up so all you have to do is bring your sleeping gear and move in.
 Your space includes a 16 foot diameter canvas bell tent, picnic table, BBQ, and parking for one car.
-Water and electricity are outside on the site and there's an outdoor sink and portable toilet nearby.
+Water and electricity are outside on the site and there's electricity inside too.
+An outdoor sink and portable toilet are nearby.

-Of course you'll also have access to the swimming pool, showers, boat launch, and other campground amenities.
+Of course you'll also have access to our swimming pool, showers, boat launch, outdoor games, and other campground amenities.
 Sorry, no pets are allowed in the tents.
 Also no smoking or cooking is allowed inside and we allow propane camp fires only (we can provide a propane fire pit if needed).

-Canvas tents are available from late spring through early fall.
+Canvas tents are available from late spring through early fall with a 2-night minimum.
 Our restrooms and showers are closed from late fall through early spring so we can't accommodate any tent campers, including in our canvas tents.

-It's just like tent camping but we pitched a beautiful tent for you!
+It's just like tent camping but we pitched a beautiful tent for you so it's more like glamping!
 You're also welcome to book one of our other sites and bring your own tent.

 Anderson Marsh Boating Itinerary from Clear Lake Campground by kayak, canoe, or small motor boat: